dhaigh/Xpert/README.md

 `[answer_text, result_text_or_another_question]`

-Here's another example of how trees are parsed if you're not quite sure:
+Here's another example of how trees are parsed if you're still not quite sure:

 <pre>Question
 	Answer